Workshop Sign Up is only available to those who have PREVIOUSLY PURCHASED workshop packages.

 FOSS4G 2017 Workshop Lineup and Sign Up

 Workshops are Monday, August 14 and Tuesday, August 15 at the Harvard Center for Geographic Analysis in Cambridge.
-Workshop signups require unique registration codes that will be emailed to you once you register on the main registration portal.
+Workshop signups require unique registration codes.

 Choose a workshop by finding it in the list below and clicking the “Sign up” button.
 Enter your registration code and email address to complete the process for each workshop.
 4-hour workshops will require one registration code each while 8-hour workshops will require two.